colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 }
 ```

-Feel free to test out these changes out your self in your browser's console.
+Feel free to test out these changes yourself in your browser's console.
 The `MoveResult` object returned in the output will have a `status` field with a value of `draw`.

 If you encounter any errors or unexpected behaviour then please go over the code you've written so far and read over this post again.